tvtt2k/Ag2_AEO/README.md

 Bugs to fix:
 1. Sometimes the model hallucinates and directs you to example.com, cancel the running process immedieatly and start the process again.
-2. The validation agent doesn't always give the most accurate results event after using r
+2. The validation agent doesn't always give the most accurate results event and sometimes will not coordinate with other agents, I would reccomend clearing up your cache or looking up a different website link